TaylorResearchLab/CFDIKG/Tutorials/CFDE_Sept2022_Demonstration/README.md

 ### CFDE Queries on Petagraph

-There is evidence that heart defects could be related to changes in developmental programs due to dysregulation of glycosylation.
+Question 1: There is evidence that heart defects could be related to changes in developmental programs due to dysregulation of glycosylation.
 What glycans are predicted to be found on proteins (and where on the proteins) from genes associated with a Kids First patient with a phenotype such as Atrial Septal Defect?

 ```graphql